 12) VENICE, ITALY

 The city of Casanova is a majestic sight at Christmas.
-The main Christmas market is held at the Campo Santo Stefano and unlike other traditional Christmas markets, it features locally produced Italian food and crafts.
+The main Christmas market in Venice is held at the Campo Santo Stefano and unlike other traditional Christmas markets, it features locally produced Italian food and crafts.
 You will find Christmas ornaments and decorations crafted from the world-famous Murano glass, traditional carnival masks, ceramics, and jewelry.

 The selection of locally produced foods includes specialty pasta and gourmet treats such as truffle-infused olive oil.
 The air is filled with the scent of roasted chestnuts – popular throughout Italy in the winter.
 For a magical panoramic view over St. Mark’s square and the island, take the elevator up to the top of the clock tower, right before sunset for 12 euros.